kurodaze/kdnx-jellyfin-oidc/README.md

 # kdnx-jellyfin-oidc

 A Jellyfin plugin for OpenID Connect (OIDC) authentication.
-This plugin allows users to log into Jellyfin using KDNX OIDC Provider.
+This plugin allows users to log into Jellyfin using the KDNX OIDC Provider.

 ## Installation